HITECHCRIME/HC_SG51_Colorized_World/README.md

 every day ya

-preach words, they don't mean a thing same thing not to everyone just for you (me) the chosen, so fast to reap painting grey on a masterpiece seeking all the waste among order
+preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap painting grey on a masterpiece seeking all the waste among order